stefanpenner/fs-tree-diff/README.md

 });

 current.calculatePatch(next) === [
-  ['update', 'foo.js', entryFoo], // mtime + size changed, so this input is stale and needs updating.
+  ['change', 'foo.js', entryFoo], // mtime + size changed, so this input is stale and needs updating.
   ['create', 'baz.js', entryBaz]  // new file, so we should create it /* bar stays the same and is left inert*/
 ];